coffeecoding/DiscryptorMobile/README.md

 ## Roadmap

+- [x] Set up boilerplate
-[ ] Login and authentication with server
+- [ ] Login and authentication with server
-[ ] Retrieval and decryption of messages
+- [ ] Retrieval and decryption of messages